Vibhavadi Rangsit: Death

 Princess Vibavadi often visited soldiers and Border Patrol Police stationed in areas where there was communist insurgency.
 On the morning of 16 February 1977, she set off on what should have been a routine visit to villages and to boost the morale of troops at Wiang Sa District, Surat Thani.
 While flying to her destination in an army helicopter, she heard a radio message saying two Border Patrol Policemen had been wounded by a landmine.
 She immediately ordered the flight diverted to pick up the wounded men and rush them to a hospital.
 As they flew at low altitude over Ban Nua Khlong, the helicopter was attacked from the ground by communist insurgents.
 A burst of heavy machine gun fire crippled the helicopter and seriously wounded the princess.
 She died one hour later.

 Prior to her royally sponsored cremation at Ratchabophit Temple, on 4 April 1977, "in recognition of her services to the country and the people", the king elevated her to the higher royal rank of Phra Chao Worawongse Ther Phra Ong Chao (Her Royal Highness) and awarded her the highest level of the most Illustrious Order of the House of Chakri.

 Legacy

 February 16 is now known in Surat Thani as Vibhavadi Day, and civil and religious ceremonies are held in her honour.
-Vibhavadi Rangsit Highway, which connects Don Mueang International Airport with Bangkok, was named for the beloved princess.

 Her husband, Prince Piya Rangsit, founded the Vibhavadi Rangsit Foundation to ensure the continuity of her charitable work in the southern provinces.

-Vibhavadi Rangsit Road, which runs from Phaya Thai District in Bangkok to Lam Luk Ka District in Pathumthani was also named in her honour.
+Vibhavadi Rangsit Road, which runs from the boarder between Phaya Thai and Din Daeng districts in Bangkok to Khu Khot, Lam Luk Ka District, Pathum Thani Province was also named in her honour.